The Encyclopedia of Arda - an interactive guide to the world of J.R.R. Tolkien

 Roquen

-A horseman or knight
+A horse-rider or knight

 A Quenya word deriving from an ancient form roko-kwén, 'horse-person', that was originally used by the Elves simply to refer to a person who rode a horse.
 The -quen ending could be either masculine or feminine; it implied no more than the fact that the person in question was a regular rider of a horse, especially as part of their profession.